Under 18 Students

 Changing your Homestay or Local Carer

-The laws in Australia
+The laws in Australia for under 18 years of age

-People who are under 18:
+People who are under 18 in Australia are NOT allowed to:

-- Are not allowed to drink alcohol or smoke
+- drink alcohol or smoke